 Installing the extension

-If you're using Azure DevOps or on-premises Team Foundation Server (TFS) 2017 (or newer) you can simply install the extension from the marketplace and follow the instructions below.
+You can install the extension from the marketplace and follow the instructions below.

 If you're using an earlier version of the formerly named Team Foundation Server, see the Extension Compatibility documentation for details on where to get a compatible extension.

 After installing the extension, follow the below steps to get it running for your build.

 Use your own version of Octo

 You can bring your own version of the Octopus CLI and avoid the use of installer tasks or accessing the Internet by registering octo as a capability.